04 July 2025

 thanks to Russian icebreaker (2013)

 So, 90°N 0°E is merely a "quarter" rotation of the Earth away from coordinates of 0°N 0°E according to the map projection of the World Geodetic System 1984.
-WGS84 is an oft-used global reference system for modeling the Earth.
-The U.S. Department of Defense and even more importantly, GPS (Global Positioning System) both use WGS84.
-By the way, the DoD developed GPS and made it publically and freely available to all in the early 1980s.
+WGS84 is an often used global reference system for modeling the Earth.
+The U.S. Department of Defense and GPS (Global Positioning System) both use WGS84.

 Null Island is L0L0